 Summary: The City Council has been very active and supportive in promoting the formation of a local Community Choice Aggregation (CCA) program.
 The environmental and economic benefits of a successful CCA are well documented, and the City is on the forefront in San Diego County on this issue.
-The City Council gave the final approval to launch SEA in February, 2018 and the rates were approved in March, 2018.
+The City Council gave the final approval to launch SEA in February 2018 and the rates were approved in March, 2018.
 SEA officially launched in June 2018, making it the first CCA in San Diego County.
 SEA has been operating for close to three years and is in the process of transitioning to the Clean Energy Alliance (CEA) with the cities of Carlsbad and Del Mar.
 SEA will have achieved all of its top priorities including providing a higher renewable portfolio percentage (50% renewable energy, 75% greenhouse gas (GHG) free product) than San Diego Gas and Electric (SDG&E), maintaining local control and saving its customers close to \$500,000 during the life of the program.
 The City is extremely proud that it was successful in launching the first CCA in the County and leading the way to the launch of two new CCA JPA's in the region.
-Much of the focus for FY 20232/243 will be to continue to accomplishing the tasks necessary to wind down SEA and to expand CEA.
+Much of the focus for FY 2023/24 will be to continue to accomplish the tasks necessary to wind down SEA and to expand CEA.

-FY 20232/243 Objective: Continue compliance requirements of the Solana Energy Alliance (SEA) mandated by the CPUC.
-In addition, work with the CEA Board to accomplish the necessary tasks to maintain the successful launch and implementation of CEA in 20232/243.
+FY 2023/24 Objective: Continue compliance requirements of the Solana Energy Alliance (SEA) mandated by the CPUC.
+In addition, work with the CEA Board to accomplish the necessary tasks to maintain the successful launch and implementation of CEA in 2023/24.

-- Continue working with the selected consultant team (The Energy Authority and Calpine Energy Solutions) to manage the ongoing compliance requirements of SEA that will extend into 20243. - Continue regulatory filings. - Continue monitoring legislation for possible action. - Advocate the potential to increase the baseline RPS of CEA to eventually reach the 100% RPS goal as soon as possible but no later than 2035.
-CEA has incorporated incremental (~2%) annual increases to the RPS in its Integrated Resource Plan (IRP), as well as the pro forma, to achieve 100% by 2035. - Continue to work with the CEA Board and consultant team to accomplish the necessary tasks to implement and expand CEA in 20232/243.
+Continue working with the selected consultant team (The Energy Authority and Calpine Energy Solutions) to manage the ongoing compliance requirements of SEA that will extend into 2024.

+- Continue regulatory filings. - Continue monitoring legislation for possible action. - Advocate the potential to increase the baseline RPS of CEA to eventually reach the 100% RPS goal as soon as possible but no later than 2035.
+CEA has incorporated incremental (~2%) annual increases to the RPS in its Integrated Resource Plan (IRP), as well as the pro forma, to achieve 100% by 2035. - Continue to work with the CEA Board and consultant team to accomplish the necessary tasks to implement and expand CEA in 2023/24. - Enroll City accounts to CEA's Green Impact 100% Renewable Energy product.